-The Board of the Pennsylvania Intergovernmental Cooperation Authority (the "Authority" or "PICA") offers the following narrative overview and analysis of the financial activities of the Authority for the fiscal year, ended June 30, 2014 ("FY14").
-Please read it in conjunction with the Authority's financial statements, which begin on page 3.
+The Board of the Pennsylvania Intergovernmental Cooperation Authority (the "Authority" or "PICA") offers the following narrative overview and analysis of the financial activities of the Authority for the fiscal year, ended June 30, 2015 ("FY15").
+Please read it in conjunction with the transmittal letter on page xx and the Authority's financial statements, which begin on page 3.